-This paper addresses the query performance issue for ROLAP and proposes a novel, distributed multidimensional ROLAP indexing scheme.
+This paper addresses the query performance issue for ROLAP and proposes a novel, distributed multi-dimensional ROLAP indexing scheme.
 We show that the ROLAP advantage of high scalability can be maintained, while at the same time providing a fast index for OLAP queries.
-We propose a distributed indexing scheme which is a combination of packed R-trees with distributed disk striping and Hilbert curve based data ordering.
-Our method requires only very low communication volume between processors and works in "low bandwidth connectivity" multiprocessor environments such as Beowulf type processor clusters or workstation farms.
+We present RCUBE, a distributed indexing scheme which is a combination of packed R-trees with distributed disk striping and Hilbert curve based data ordering.
+Our method requires only very low communication volume between processors and works in ''low bandwidth connectivity" multi-processor environments such as processor clusters or workstation farms.
 Our method does not require a shared disk and scales well with respect to the number of processors used.
+We also note that our implementation of our new distributed multi-dimensional ROLAP indexing scheme is based on standard R-trees.
+This is done to support maximum compatibility with standard database systems.
+Clearly, more sophisticated data structures such as the RA-tree (Juergens, 1998) could be employed and possibly yield further improvements of our result.

-To further improve the scalability of ROLAP with respect to the size and dimension of the data set (which was already better than MOLAP's scalability), we extend our indexing scheme to the partial cube case.
-The large number of group-bys, 2^d , is a significant problem in practice for any datacube method.
+To further improve the scalability of ROLAP with respect to the size and dimension of the data set (which was already better than MOLAP's scalability), we extend RCUBE to the partial cube case.
+The large number of group-bys, 2^d, is a significant problem in practice for any datacube method.
 We consider the case where we do not wish to build (materialize) all group-bys, but only a subset.
 For example, a user might want to only materialize those group-bys that are most frequently used, thereby saving disk space and time for the cube construction.
 The problem then is to find a way to answer effectively those less frequent OLAP queries which require group-bys that have not been materialized.
-We present an indexing scheme, based on "surrogate group-bys", which answers such queries efficiently.
-In fact, our experiments show that our distributed query engine is almost as efficient on "virtual" group-bys as it is on ones that actually exist.
+We present an indexing scheme, based on ''surrogate group-bys", which answers such queries efficiently.
+In fact, our experiments show that RCUBE queries are almost as efficient on ''virtual" group-bys as on ones that actually exist.

-In summary, our method provides a framework for distributed high performance indexing of ROLAP cubes with the following properties:
+In summary, our distributed RCUBE indexing method provides a framework for distributed high performance indexing of ROLAP cubes with the following properties:

-- practical to implement,

-- low communication volume,

-- fully adapted to external memory (i.e. disks),

-- no shared disk required,

-- incrementally maintainable,

-- efficient for spatial searches in high dimensions,

-• scalable in terms of data sizes, dimensions, and number of processors.
+- practical to implement, - low communication volume, - fully adapted to external memory (i.e. disks), no shared disk required, - incrementally maintainable, - efficient for spatial searches in high dimensions, - scalable in terms of data sizes, dimensions, and number of processors.

-We have implemented our distributed multidimensional ROLAP indexing scheme in C++, STL and MPI, and tested it on a 17 node Beowulf cluster (a frontend and 16 compute nodes).
-While easily extendible to shared everything multi-processors, our algorithms perform well on these low-cost commoditybased systems.
+We have implemented our distributed RCUBE indexing method in C++, STL and MPI, and tested it on a 17 node Beowulf cluster (a frontend and 16 compute nodes).
+While easily extendible to shared everything multi-processors, our algorithms perform well on these low-cost commodity-based systems.
 Our experiments show that for RCUBE index construction and updating, close to optimal speedup is achieved.
-An RCUBE index for a fully materialized data cube of ≈ 640 million rows (17 Gigabytes) on a 16 processor cluster can be generated in just under 1 minute.
+An RCUBE index for a fully materialized data cube of ~640 million rows (17 Gigabytes) on a 16 processor cluster can be generated in just under 1 minute.
 Our method for distributed query resolution also exhibits good speedup achieving, for example, a speedup of 13.28 on 16 processors.
 For distributed query resolution in partial datacubes, our experiments show that searches against absent (i.e. non-materialized) group-bys can typically be resolved at only a small additional cost.
-Our results demonstrate that it is possible to build a RO-LAP datacube that is scalable and tightly integrated with the standard relational database approach and, at the same time, provide an efficient index for OLAP queries.
+Our results demonstrate that it is possible to build a ROLAP datacube that is scalable and tightly integrated with the standard relational database approach and, at the same time, provide an efficient index for OLAP queries.